SiteQ8/secopsdash/README.md

 ## 🎯 What is SecOpsDash?

-**SecOpsDash** is a beautiful, modern, and **completely free** security operations dashboard designed for SOC analysts, security professionals, and cybersecurity teams.
+**SecOpsDash** is a modern and **free** security operations dashboard designed for SOC analysts, security professionals, and cybersecurity teams.
 Think of it as "Grafana for Security Teams" but simpler, more focused, and with a stunning UI that doesn't make your eyes bleed.

 ### Why SecOpsDash?